axllent/goptimize/README.md

 ## Notes

 Both `jpegoptim` & `jpegtran` have almost identical optimization, so if both are installed then just `jpegtran` is used for JPG optimization.
-PNG optimization however will run through both `optipng` & `pngquant` (if installed) as this has definite advantages.
+PNG optimization however will run through both `optipng` & `pngquant` (if installed) as this can result in better optimization.

 It is highly recommended to install the necessary optimization tools, however they are not required to run goptimize.

-Goptimize will remove all exif data from JPEG files, auto-rotating those that relied on it.
+Goptimize will remove all exif data from JPEG files, auto-rotating those that depend on it for orientation.

 It will also preserve (by default) the file's original modification times (`-p=false` to disable).

-Animated GIF files are not supported an automatically get skipped.
+Animated GIF files are not supported and automatically get skipped.

 ## Usage options